Future Missions Department

 The Future Missions Department is currently composed of:

-- The Mission Studies Office (SCI-FM), in charge of the System Definition Studies of the science missions from the Call for Missions to the mission adoption by the SPC, with two sections:
+- The Mission Studies Division (SCI-FM), in charge of the System Definition Studies of the science missions from the Call for Missions to the mission adoption by the SPC, with two sections:

 - SCI-FMP: in charge of Solar System Missions studies,